Information

 What is the probability of the species not being stressed?

 It is low for minimal farming conditions, as the species is stressed (handling, abrupt changes in temperature, salinity, and light, etc.).
 It is medium for high-standard farming conditions, as improvements are easily imaginable, but need to be verified for the farming context.
-Our conclusion is based on a medium amount of evidence.9 Malformations
+Our conclusion is based on a medium amount of evidence.

 Deformities that – in contrast to diseases – are commonly irreversible may indicate sub-optimal rearing conditions (e.g., mechanical stress during hatching and rearing, environmental factors unless mentioned in crit.
 3, aquatic pollutants, nutritional deficiencies) or a general incompatibility of the species with being farmed.